Disconnected synchronization(ArcInfo and ArcEditor only)

 Print all topics in : "Managing Distributed Data"

 Disconnected synchronization is performed in a disconnected environment.

 For replicas in a disconnected environment, synchronization requires the user to manually perform the message exchange.
 This is achieved by exporting a message from one replica to a file and then importing the message from the file on the relative replica.
-In disconnected systems, files can be transported on media such as CDs or DVDs and sent via a distribution agent such as private couriers or USPS.
+In disconnected systems files can be transported on media such as CDs or DVDs and sent via a distribution agent such as private couriers, USPS, etc.

 An ideal, although not required, practice is for the data receiver to send an acknowledgment message after receiving each data change message.
 It is also important to note that one acknowledgement message acknowledges all data change messages.
 For example, if a replica receives three data change messages and imports each, it can send a single acknowledgment message to acknowledge all three.

 The following shows the parent replica sending changes to the child replica and then receiving an acknowledgment message from the child.
 Here the parent is the data sender and the child is the data receiver.

 The data sender and data receiver can also switch roles.
 The switch is initiated by the data sender when it sends a final data change message that includes instructions to switch roles.
 Once the message has been imported by the data receiver, the roles are switched and the system is ready to send data in the opposite direction.

 The diagram below shows the parent replica sending a data change message with instructions to switch roles.
 When the parent replica exports the message, it becomes the data receiver.
 When the child receives the message, it becomes the data sender.
 The child replica then sends a data change message to the parent.

 The replica type determines the message exchange.
 Two way replicas use data change and acknowledgment messages and can switch roles.
 With one way replicas, the parent is always the data sender and can't switch roles but, it is still important for the child to send acknowledgment messages.
 For check-out replicas, the child is always the data sender and no acknowledgment messages are needed.